AdobeDocs/lightroom-partner-apis/ISSUE_TEMPLATE.md

 ## Brief description of issue
 _Example: When I click the link above, I get a 404 error_
 _Example: The Content/License API tells me I am missing a required parameter, but I'm following the example listed at (url)_

-## Proposed fix (if applicable)

-If you have a proposed solution, please submit a pull request!
-See the [contributing guidelines](CONTRIBUTING.md), and thanks for your contribution :)